SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ### Charging Board - TP4056

-To charge the batteries above, you need to get a charge controller that will make sure the batteries are safely charged.
+To charge your batteries, you need to get a charge controller to make sure the batteries are safely charged.
 Bear in mind, without diodes, you can potentially damage your battery if you accidentally leave your tracker on while charging.
-That being said, the TP4056 charging boards also provide some safety features such as over-discharge protection, over-charging protection (only when turned off!), short circuit protection, and over current protection.
+That being said, the TP4056 charging boards also provide some safety features such as over-discharge protection, over-charging protection (only when turned off if you don't have [diodes](#diodes-optional)!), short circuit protection, and over current protection.

 ### Power Switches